 Skip to main content

 Webhooks are the primary way that Nickel tells your application that something has happened.
-In order to receive webhooks, you need to create a Webhook subscription by navigating to the webhooks portion of your dashboard.
-Once you specify a webhook URL, Nickel will then send updates to the endpoint whenever something happens against your Nickel account.
+To receive webhooks, create a webhook subscription either through the webhooks section of your dashboard or programmatically via the POST /webhook endpoint.
+Once you specify a webhook URL, Nickel sends updates to the endpoint whenever something happens against your Nickel account.

 Webhook Structure